flux-framework/flux-docs/README.md

 ```bash
 $ docker build -f ./.devcontainer/Dockerfile -t flux-docs .
 ```
 This will build the base environment.
-You can then bind your container to the present working directory to build, either interactively:
+You can then bind your container to the present working directory to build:

 ```bash
 $ docker run -it --rm -v $PWD/:/workspace/flux-docs flux-docs flux start make html